pmenezes3094/Programming-Practice-Article/Group4-PPA.md

 }
 ```

-He can add additional statments to input a third number
+They can add additional statements to input a third number

 ```
 System.out.println("Please enter the third number:");